januff/easy-easier-easiest-lambdas/readme.md

 “**Where AWS becomes overkill are typical JAMstack apps.
 A static site with lots of frontend logic.
 Hosting those on AWS is a pain whereas Netlify and Vercel make them a core feature.**” -Swizec Teller, *AWS, Vercel, Netlify, or Firebase?* ([Serverless Handbook, Feb 2021](https://serverlesshandbook.dev/serverless-flavors/))

 Back in the day, AWS Lambda setup could be treacherous (ie. for me, last year.)
-But now Amazon's Amplify CLI has vastly simplified Lambda configuration, while Netlify and Vercel offer painless Lambda wrappers.
+But these days, Amazon's Amplify CLI has vastly simplified Lambda configuration, while Netlify and Vercel offer cruelty-free Lambda setup.
 This repo collects deployment instructions and tips for all three platforms.
 (A [companion essay on _Medium_]() gets into my preferences.)

 ---